Sony Alpha a6000 Mirrorless Camera Review

 This was my biggest dislike of Fuji’s early X100 cameras, until they addressed the issue with more recent models.

-Having to first press a button to engage manual focus point selection before being able to move the focus point could have been a deal breaker for me on the Sony a6000… had it not been for this camera’s incredible ability to predict which focus point you want to use, particularly when there’s a face involved.
+Having to first press a button to engage manual focus point selection before being able to move the focus point could have been a deal breaker for me on the a6000… had it not been for this camera’s incredible ability to predict which focus point you want to use, particularly when there’s a face involved.

 As soon as a subject enters your scene, the camera uses some kind of voodoo magic to find its face immediately, then lock on to it with incredible precision!